 12. Be extra nice

 If you’re a regular reader, then you know that my number one travel tip is to always be genuinely nice to everyone but especially to gate agents and flight attendants.
-They already had a difficult job pre-pandemic and now they’ve been putting up with the crazies.
 I always make sure to greet them with a smile and almost always bring them a box or bag of chocolates.